 It’s now taller than any other church in the world.

 Now let’s wind back a century or two.
 Imagine walking down Passeig de Gràcia in 1900s Barcelona.
-You’re surrounded by uniform blocks of apartments when suddenly there it is – Casa Mila; The Stone Quarry.
+You’re surrounded by uniform blocks of apartments when suddenly there it is – Casa Mila; La carrière de pierre.

 It sticks out like a clown at a funeral but in the best possible way.
 Its undulating facade waves hello while its rooftop chimneys stand tall like sentinels guarding against everything boring and predictable.
 The influence this guy had on architecture, you’d think to yourself, ‘I mean seriously!’